ioggstream/draft-polli-resource-digests-http/resource-digests-http-threats.md

 ### Proposed mitigation

-Use a digest-algoritm wich is not subject to collision (eg. sha-256), or refuse to use digest-algorithms subect to collision.
+Use a digest-algorithm that is not subject to collision (eg. sha-256), or refuse to use digest-algorithms subect to collision.

 ## Server resource exhaustion for calculating Digest on partial representations